About the Department

 For a list of current program advisors and other program information, visit the Department of Secondary Education website.

-Earning a credential or master’s degree in secondary education can lead to a spectrum of opportunities.
+Earning a credential, master’s degree, or certificate in secondary education can lead to a spectrum of opportunities.
 In addition to classroom teaching (and as teachers gain more experience and advanced credentials), these opportunities include positions as instructional coaches and department chairs; developing and/or providing professional development for teachers; and, in the corporate world, developing curriculum for educational purposes and providing educational professional development.

 The department’s credential programs are accredited by the California Commission on Teacher Credentialing.